 Postcode: LL24 0EN

-There is a small car park at the back of the shops in Capel Curig.
+The walk starts in the village of Capel Curig, where there is a small car park at the back of the shops.